ucsf-wynton/wynton-website-hpc/docs/hpc/about/specs.md

 ### Data Transfer Nodes

-For transferring large data files, it is recommended to use one of the dedicate data transfer nodes:
+For transferring large data files, it is recommended to use one of the dedicated data transfer nodes:

 1. `{{ site.transfer1.hostname }}`
 2. `{{ site.transfer2.hostname }}`